califoguy/Getting_and_cleaning_data/CodeBook.md

 "fBodyBodyGyroJerkMag-std"

-The tidy output file contains 180 rows with with a combination of 30 subjects across 6 activities.
+The final tidy output file contains 180 rows with with a combination of 30 subjects across 6 activities.